BGMP/JetBrains-Discord-Integration/README.md

 ## Installation...

+### ....
+Shiba

+Download the [.zip](https://github.com/BGMP/JetBrains-Shiba-Integration/releases/download/1.0/JetBrains-Shiba-Integration-Plugin-1.5.0+6.zip) file of the latest release, then
+Open your IDE, go to Settings > Plugins and click the three dots at the upper right-hand corner, and then Install from disk... select the .zip file and restart your IDE.

 ### ...from the JetBrains Plugin Repository (this is what you want to do)

 Open your IDE, go to Settings > Plugins > Browse repositories... > Search for "Discord Integration" and select this plugin (be sure to select one with the right name, there a total of 3 Discord plugins)